danny-baker/deploy-beast-datascience-vm/README.md

 It's worth noting that on a standard PAYG account you won't be able to provision a beast out of the box.
 All Azure accounts have soft and hard vcpu (core) quotas, so if you want anything beyond about 32 cores you will need to lodge a service desk request for a quota increase, which can take 48hrs to process.

 ### Where does my VM live?
-Microsoft has datacenters across the world which you can visualise on a [map](https://azure.microsoft.com/en-gb/global-infrastructure/geographies/).Your VM will live in a datacenter of your choosing based on the location of the 'resource group' that you will set.
-There are marginal price differences between regions, but in this application, the most important factor is to choose the closest zone to your present location, to minimise latency between you and the machine.
+Microsoft has datacenters across the world which you can visualise on a [map](https://azure.microsoft.com/en-gb/global-infrastructure/geographies/).
+Your VM will live in a datacenter of your choosing based on the location of the 'resource group' that you will set.
+There are marginal price differences between regions, but for this use case, the most important factor is to choose the closest zone to your present location, to minimise latency between you and the machine.
 For example "Central US" or "UK South".

-### Can I just build a datascience VM in the Azure portal?
+### Can I just build a datascience VM using the Azure portal?
 YES.
-In fact, I'd recommend build your first VM using the [Azure portal](http://portal.azure.com), selecting the [data science OS image](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro ).
+In fact, I'd recommend you build your first VM using the [Azure portal](http://portal.azure.com), selecting the [data science OS image](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro ).
 This is exactly the same OS image as I'm using in this build template.
 There are a few limitations to using the portal so you can't specify as many options but you can definitely get it up and access your vm on JHub etc. I hope this guide shows you how easy it can be to deploy infrastructure as code which is what is actually happening behind the scenes when you deploy from the Azure Portal anyway.

 ### How you are billed for VMs?
 You pay by the second.
 And yes, leaving the VM on will rack up your credit card in a way you will not like (you are protected on the Free Account, don't worry).